SWI's Framework - Averaging Up Stocks That Had Soared

 I am building the egg nest for 2037, when my first daughter turns 18.
 So, until then, as long as the portfolio businesses create more value per share than the % gain in the share price, I will continue to take advantage of dips.

-It’s simple but difficult to execute (if you can’t regulate your dopamine level).
+It’s simple but not easy to execute (if you can’t control your dopamine level).

 The remaining picks have only dropped a little, namely Grab, Meli, and Dino Polska.
 Sea Limited dropped in the last week after news of Meli’s increasing investments in logistics (more free shipping for lower ASP items) in Brazil to counter Sea Limited’s formidable growth in the region (10% of Sea’s total GMV and 40% of Meli’s Brazil GMV).